erxes/erxes/README.md

 ## Features

 With erxes, achieving growth and unity within your company is possible.
-We designed erxes to help you eliminate fragmented business processes by bringing all of your messaging and collaboration into one tool.
+We have designed erxes to help you eliminate fragmented business processes by bringing all of your messaging and collaboration into one tool.
 As a result, you will be able to double your output and treat all of your customers as close friends.
 Optimize your growth operation and scale-up better and faster, but most importantly, correctly.

 <img src="https://s3.amazonaws.com/erxes/github/features-transparent.png" width="400" align="right" style="max-width: 50%">